A Century of Bauhaus Photography

 [Above image: Hope – A Bauhaus Rendering by Alina Oswald.
 Bauhaus rendering of the rainbow flag, including the colors black (to remember those lost to the AIDS pandemic) and white (for peace)]

-Bauhaus photography movement has a lasting legacy from a historical perspective, as well as from an artistic (art history), and photography perspectives.
+The Bauhaus photography movement has a lasting legacy from a historical perspective, as well as from an artistic (art history), and photography perspective.

 Bauhaus Shapes and Colors

 What defines Bauhaus photography?
 What distinguishes Bauhaus design from other designs?
 Simply put, after reading everything I could about Bauhaus, and while still studying it, I believe that, in a way and very simply put, there are three elements defining Bauhaus: simplicity (as we notice it in modern, functional art, for example), geometry, and color(s). (btw, a great book on Bauhaus, one I found at Bauhaus Archiv Museum in Berlin, is Bauhaus (bauhaus-archiv Berlin), by Magdalena Droste.
 It explains in detail everything one would like to learn about Bauhaus)

 Wassily Kadinsky (1866 – 1944), the “pioneer of abstract art,” taught at Bauhaus school between 1922 and 1933, and introduced the color-form correspondence.
 He talked about the use of primary colors and forms, universal, ideal visual language, and established basic principles of general applicability.

 Based on Kadinsky’s teachings at Bauhaus on the color-form correspondence:

 Then, other colors were added–black and white, green, orange, and violet–as well as their connection to geometric forms, such as point, line, surface.